 “If you haven’t vaccinated yourself, do so,” he urged.
 “It’s important that people see that you are confident in the vaccine, along with the doctors, along with the most respected medical authorities, scientific authorities.
 Get them upfront vaccinated—your health ministers.
 Second thing, on logistics.
 The principle that I’ve espoused is: as many vaccines as fast as possible to as many people.
 Even though we have two doses with Pfizer, we’re moving to finish the first dose, but already stretching into the second phase.”

 This was the sixth time that Netanyahu took part in the forum.
-In May, the leaders met to discuss how to resume safe flights between the countries and what steps would need to be taken to return to a safe routine in the shadow of the coronavirus pandemic.
+In May, the leaders met to discuss how to resume safe flights between the countries.

 Jewish News Syndicate